Military regions (Yemen): 3rd Military Region

-It's headquarters are located in Marib city, the capital of Marib Governorate.
+Its headquarters are located in Marib city, the capital of Marib Governorate.
 The third region was established in 2013 as part of the military restructuring by former president Abdrabbuh Mansur Hadi who issued a republication decree to divide the military field into seven regions, including the Third Military Region.
 The region is headquartered in Marib city and supervises the military units in Marib and Shabwah Governorates.

 The region consists of over 10 military units and brigades, including; 14th Armored Brigade, 107th Infantry Brigade, 312 Armored Brigade, 21 Infantry Brigade, 26th Infantry Brigade. and 13th Infantry Brigade.
 Its leadership is: